-Looking to connect directly with FSU students?
+Looking to connect directly with FSU students and alumni?

 The Career Center is excited to help you connect with over 40,000 students from 14 academic colleges for full-time, part-time, and experiential learning opportunities (internships, service-learning, research or creative activity, international, etc.).